 Mt Cook Village

 If you’re feeling energetic this morning, we’ll start the day off with a heart pumping hike up to Rocky Mountain.
 If you’d prefer a more relaxed start, there’s plenty to do in the town itself, from great coffee and boutique gift shops to a gentle amble along the beach and obligatory photo in front of Wanaka’s ‘giant hand’ sculpture.
 This afternoon it’s a change of scenery as we make our way to the Mackenzie Country, an area of jaw-dropping beauty, wide-open skies, glacial lakes and distant towering peaks.
 We’ll spend the next two nights staying at the foot of New Zealand’s highest mountain, Aoraki/Mount Cook.

 Day 6 – Your Choice in Aoraki Mount Cook National Park

 Home to not only its namesake, known as “the Cloud Piercer” to Māori looming at 3,724 metres (over 12,000 feet), Aoraki Mount Cook National Park boasts a further 19 peaks topping more than 3,000 metres.
 These are the mountains where Edmund Hillary honed his skills before becoming the first to successfully summit Mount Everest with Tenzing Norgay in 1953.
-This imposing land of rock and ice is a hiker’s paradise, and you have several experiences to choose from today.
+This incredible outdoor playground is a hiker’s paradise, and you have several experiences to choose from today.
 Get up close to the icebergs on a glacier boat tour, or even splurge on a heli-hike if you’d like.
 Check out the many hiking tracks and trails, or simply explore the village at your leisure.
 Whatever you decide, it’s an incredible place to spend the day.